saltcorn/uuid-type/README.md

 sudo -iu postgres psql -U postgres -d saltcorn -c 'create extension if not exists "uuid-ossp";'
 ```

-Note that if you reset your schema using `saltcorn reset-schema`, you may have to run discommend again.
+Note that if you reset your schema using `saltcorn reset-schema`, you may have to run this command again.

-On recent DigitalOcean marketplace droplets (initial >0.4.4) this command has already been run.
+On recent DigitalOcean marketplace droplets (initial version >=0.4.4) the `uuid-ossp` extension has already been installed.
 If you have
 a droplet created prior to that, upgrading Saltcorn will not issue this command on its own.
 You will need to
 issue the command to create the extension on the terminal.